 Depending on the model, PHEVs are able to drive 15-40 miles in electric only mode.
-However, when the conventional petrol or diesel engine is used, PHEVs have a range that can exceed 500 miles on both fuels.
-EREVs usually offer the same amount of range as BEVs on electric but then can call on a small combustion engine to extend the range to 200-300 miles.
+However, when the conventional petrol or diesel engine is used, PHEVs have a range that can easily exceed 500 miles when using both fuels.

 How do I know an electric car is right for me?

-There are three key issues that determine whether a battery electric car is right for you: Do you have access to off-street parking?
-Is your daily mileage under 100 miles?
+There are three key issues that help determine whether a battery electric car is right for you: Do you have access to off-street parking?
+Is your typical daily mileage under 120 miles?
 Are you looking to buy a new car?